danielruffolodeveloper/Fileupload_express_multer/README.md

 # File Upload using Express.js and Multer
-An example of how to implement file upload using express.js endpoints and multer
+An example of how to implementfile upload using Express.js and Multer

 In this tutorial, We will look at how to implement file upload with Express.js.
 Fileupload is a important skill to learn as a web developer as it is a common feature in many applications built today.

 ## Getting Started.
 We first need to create a Node.js application.
-To do this, make a project folder and using terminal. run the command <strong>npm init </strong> and follow the prompts.
+To do this, make a project folder and using terminal. run the command <strong>npm init</strong> and follow the prompts.
 Make sure you point your file to server.js.

 We then need to install some dependencies using the npm package manager.These are:
 - Express